 The Garden is a living “classroom” that offers tremendous opportunities for experiential learning to all who enter its gates.
-The lessons of the Portland Japanese Garden are many and varied; not only does it speak about the way trees grow and how moss forms on stone, but also about the lives and culture of the people who designed and nurtured this enduring art form.
+The lessons of Portland Japanese Garden are many and varied; not only does it speak about the way trees grow and how moss forms on stone, but also about the lives and culture of the people who designed and nurtured this enduring art form.

 On your next visit to the Garden, you may encounter a variety of ever-changing cultural demonstrations in the Cathy Rudd Cultural Corner of our new Cultural Village.